Skip to content

 HCDE 596 Directed Research in Human Centered Design and Engineering »

-Students working in teams and supervisied by faculty, review relevant literature, pose research questions, design and conduct studies, and present the results in papers prepared for submission to a professional journal or for presentation at a professional conference.
+Students working in teams and supervised by faculty, review relevant literature, pose research questions, design and conduct studies, and present the results in papers prepared for submission to a professional journal or for presentation at a professional conference.

 Quarter: Spring, Summer